richernote/CocktailDB/README.md

 ### If search returns multiple drinks, app cycles through them all.

+### Added new branch to show all results in their own elements.

 ## TODO
 ### add buttons to move forward and back